 - Know the signs of yeast and be able to recognize abnormal smells and debris in your dog’s ears.

 - Check your dog’s ears regularly.
 Cleaning your dog’s ears monthly is a good idea, but if your dog is prone to yeast infections, then you should be checking her ears weekly to catch problems early.

 - Keep your dog’s ears dry.
-There are lots of ways for your dog's ears to get wet, like swimming, rain, and bathing, so do your best to remove moisture after they get wet.
+There are lots of ways for your dog's ears to get a wet accurate diagnosis, like water swimming, rain, and bathing, so do your best to remove moisture after they get wet.

 - Consider the quality of your pet's diet.
 If your dog has recurring ear issues, then you may be feeding the yeast with carb-heavy or poor-quality dog food.

 - Get regular vet checks.
 Even with this knowledge, you may not be able to recognize ear issues as easily or as early as your veterinarian can.

 What are the common signs of a dog ear yeast infection?

 Common signs include ear itching, redness, swelling, discharge with a foul odor, head shaking, and discomfort when you touch the ears.
 If you notice any of these signs, it's essential to address the issue promptly.